Compare Reviews for Siding

 Engineered wood is made from combining wood strands and fibers with a resin and pressing the material into a board.
 It is then treated to prevent water damage.
 These boards are often stronger and less expensive than traditional wood.
 The product is significantly lighter than wood siding.
 It’s typically available in longer lengths than traditional wood, meaning there will be fewer seams on the finished structure.

-Who purchases siding?
+Who should buy siding?

 Most homeowners will either have to perform maintenance on their existing siding or replace it at some point.